Lola Kirke: Career

 In August 2022, it was announced that Kirke would be supporting Swedish folk duo First Aid Kit on their UK Tour in November and December 2022.

 Kirke is an activist for women's rights.
 In 2017 she notably wore a "Fuck Paul Ryan" pin on her gown to the Golden Globes to protest the defunding of Planned Parenthood.

+Kirke's first book Wild West Village: Not a Memoir—Unless I Win an Oscar, Die Tragically, or Score a Country #1 was published in 2025 by Simon & Schuster landing on most anticipated lists from Harper's Bazaar, Town & Country, LitHub, and Bustle.
+Kirkus called the debut "a funny, raw, and painful book about a woman’s chaotic, thoroughly individual path to coming into her own," while Booklist praised Kirke's insights as "a delicious peek behind the veil, like an Andy Warhol Diaries for rich New York City art kids of the new millennium."